phoenixrising1800/phoenixrising1800/README.md

 ### Hi there 👋
 **About Me**

+- 📍 Undergrad pursuing my **B.S. in Computer Science** with a concentration in **_Cybersecurity_*
-- 🔭 I’m currently working on extracting data from sqlite dbs from KaiOS devices
+- 🔭 I’m currently working on:
+    * Extracting data from KaiOS devices (sqlite-scraper)
+    * Parsing vehicle infotainment logs to extract forensics data (VLEAPP)
 - 😄 Pronouns: she/her